Backed by Benchmark, Blue Hexagon just raised $31 million for its deep learning cybersecurity software

 So what has investors so bullish on the company’s prospects, aside from its credentialed founders?
 In a word, speed, seemingly.
 According to Islam, Blue Hexagon has created a real-time, cybersecurity platform that he says can detect known and unknown threats at first encounter, then block them in “sub seconds” so the malware doesn’t have time to spread.

-The industry has to move to real-time detection, he says, explaining that four new and unique malware samples is released every second, and arguing that traditional security methods can’t keep pace.
-He says that sandboxes, for example, meaning restricted environments that quarantine cyber threats and keep them from breaching sensitive files, are no longer state of the art.
+The industry has to move to real-time detection, he says, explaining that four new and unique malware samples are released every second, and arguing that traditional security methods can’t keep pace.
+He says that sandboxes, for example, meaning restricted environments that quarantine cyberthreats and keep them from breaching sensitive files, are no longer state of the art.
 The same is true of signatures, which are mathematical techniques used to validate the authenticity and integrity of a message, software or digital document but are being bypassed by rapidly evolving new malware.

 Only time will tell if Blue Hexagon is far more capable of identifying and stopping attackers, as Islam insists is the case.
 It is not the only startup to apply deep learning to cybersecurity, though it’s certainly one of the first.
 Critics, some who are protecting their own corporate interests, also worry that hackers can foil security algorithms by targeting the warning flags they look for.

-Still, with its technology, its team, and its pitch, Blue Hexagon is starting to persuade not only top investors of its merits, but a growing — and broad — base of customers, says Islam.
+Still, with its technology, its team and its pitch, Blue Hexagon is starting to persuade not only top investors of its merits, but a growing — and broad — base of customers, says Islam.
 “Everyone has this issue, from large banks, insurance companies, state and local governments.
 Nowhere do you find someone who doesn’t need to be protected.”

 Blue Hexagon can even help customers that are already under attack, Islam says, even if it isn’t ideal.
 “Our goal is to catch an attack as early in the kill chain as possible.
 But if someone is already being attacked, we’ll see that activity and pinpoint it and be able to turn it off.”